 Much of the site’s success can be attributed to its unique and innovative online casino platform, designed in-house by its online gaming arm, Rush Street Interactive.
 PlaySugarHouse has also been praised for its stellar loyalty program, iRUSH Rewards, which offers players a whole host of perks and benefits rather than relatively bland cashback incentives.

 That said, we fully expect Rivers to go all-in with online gambling in PA in the future.
 On July 16 Rivers submitted an application with the Pennsylvania Gaming Control Board for a full online gaming license, which would have allowed it to operate virtual slots, table games, and possibly even an online poker room.
-Rivers withdrew their application on October 3, indicating they would not be moving forward with an online presence at this time.
-They were later granted a permit to develop sports betting on October 31.
+Rivers withdrew its application on October 3, indicating it would not be moving forward with an online presence at this time.

 What kind of welcome bonuses would Rivers Casino offer?

 Most legal online gambling sites in New Jersey offer new players two types of bonuses, a small free-money gift for signing up an account and a deposit match bonus.
 SugarHouse NJ does something similar, but keeping with its innovative style takes a more playful approach the process, something which Rivers would likely mimic.